AxelGunnarson/MyKicad/libraries/readme.txt

 libraries

 - user shall in kicad set their KI3DSYSMOD and add the library to PCBNEW instance (with wizard or manually)
-- SamacSys_Parts.* shall be under libraries
+- SamacSys_Parts.* are parts downloaded from e.g. mouser using the Library Loader tool